In this article:

 A mortgage rate lock is a mortgage lender’s commitment to providing a certain interest rate for a specific period of time.
 It should also indicate the lender fees, such as origination charges and discount points, needed to secure that interest rate.

 Mortgage rate locks are expressed in days.
 The two most common rate lock periods, though, are 30 days and 60 days.

 In general, the longer your rate lock period, the higher your mortgage rate.
 This schedule is just an approximate example; all lenders have their own pricing schedules and they change constantly as interest rates do.

 Rates locks are available for periods longer than 60 days, but upfront fees typically apply.
 There are even rate locks available for periods of one year or longer, used for new construction housing.

 Use caution when locking for long periods of time.

 For shorter-term rate locks, the amount of time in a rate lock should be equal at least to the number of days required to close your purchase or refinance loan.

 Every mortgage borrower needs a rate lock in order to close.
 Therefore, when you’re buying a home or refinancing one, make sure you get the best rate lock possible.

 Get today’s live mortgage rates now.
-You don’t have to provide your social security number is not required to get started, and all quotes come with access to your live mortgage credit scores.Time to make a move?
+You don’t have to provide your social security number, and all quotes come with access to your live mortgage credit scores.Time to make a move?
 Let us find the right mortgage for you